Jaskt21/RNAseq_data_to_exploratory_analysis/README.md

 **2. Quality Control**
 - Tools: fastqc/0.12.1, py-multiqc/1.28 (FastQC, MultiQC)
 - Context: The quality control process specifically involves checking for adequate read quality and verifying the overall GC content distribution of the dataset in a html output.
-    - **FastQC:** produces an individual report for each sample you run it on [View Script- FastQC](FASTQC.sh)
+    - **FastQC:** produces an individual report for each sample you run it on
+      [View Script- FastQC](FASTQC.sh)
     - **MultiQC:** then takes all those individual reports and combines them into one summary dashboard, allowing you to compare all 10 samples simultaneously
       [View Script- MultiQC](MULTIQC.sh)

+**3. Alignment, Mapping & Quantification**